JLMadsen/twoPhaseCommit/README.md

-# Two Phase Commit - 2PC
+# Two Phase Commit

-This project contains a react page and a class for the actual two phase commit protocol.
+This project contains a react project and a class for the actual [two phase commit protocol](src/components/CommitHandler.js).

 The webpage serves as an example of how to use the class.

 ## Introduction

 Two Phase Commit protocol is a version control based around voting.
 In a group of clients which have shared data and want to change it, we can commit a change.
-But in this case all the clients vote on each commit, if all agree on the change it will be commited, if not it will be aborted.
+But in this case all the clients vote on each commit, if all agree on the change it will be committed, if not it will be aborted.

 we can designate one node to be a coordinator, this client is in charge of requesting votes and counting them.

-The protocal has several phases, the first being an initial commit by either a participant or the coordinator.
+The protocol has several phases, the first being an initial commit by either a participant or the coordinator.
 During this phase the coordinator will request a vote on this commit from all participants.

 The next phase starts when all clients have voted.
 Then the coordinator will count them, if all clients voted yes it will succeed, if one or more clients vote no it will fail.

-Depeding on the vote the coordinator will send out a success or abort message, if it succeeded all clients will write the new commit data to local storage.
-If the vote failed the coordinator will send an abort message, when clients recieve this they will rollback the commit data.
+Depending on the vote the coordinator will send out a success or abort message, if it succeeded all clients will write the new commit data to local storage.
+If the vote failed the coordinator will send an abort message, when clients receive this they will rollback the commit data.

-After both of these phases the participants will answer with an akcnowledgement message to indicate they are ready for a new commit.
+After both of these phases the participants will answer with an acknowledgement message to indicate they are ready for a new commit.

 ![Communication diagram](https://i.imgur.com/0UsgsfH.png)